-Grade distribution will roughly follow the Stern finance department grading curve for non-introductory courses which limits the number of A/A-to 35% of the class.
-Since I will be teaching two sections of the course, students from both sections will be pooled together when calculating the curve.
+Grade distribution will roughly follow the Stern finance department grading curve for nonintroductory courses which limits the number of A/A- to 35% of the class.
+If I am teaching two sections of the course, students from both sections will be pooled together when calculating the curve.